 Boosting Development Efficiency — Linux Development Environment Setup Guide

-In modern software development, having an efficient and convenient development environment can significantly improve productivity.
-This article provides a detailed guide on setting up a complete development environment on Linux, including configuration and usage of the tmux terminal multiplexer, vim code editor, enhanced zsh shell, and git version control.
+In modern software development, a well-configured development environment can significantly improve productivity.
+This article covers setting up a development environment on Linux, including configuration and usage of the tmux terminal multiplexer, vim code editor, the enhanced zsh shell, and the git version control tool.

 Prerequisites